MarquetteQuantum/MOLRATES/H2O-H2O/Non-LTE/README.md

     end do
 ```

-In this example, the code will compute 10 values of **Rotational Temperature** of **10, 20, ..., 100 *k***.
+In this example, the code will run calculations for 10 values of rotational temperature: 10, 20, ..., 100 K.

-3. Following a similar approach, find the line below
+3. Following a similar approach the value of kinetic temperatures can also be modified in the following line:

 ```sh
     Temp_kin = 350.d0
 ```

-**Note:** One can also add a loop over the kinetic temperatures as well.
+**Note:** One can also add a loop over the kinetic temperatures.
 For example:

 ```sh
     do i = 1, 3